-Let’s explore how you can use segmentation to build a better product.
+Let’s explore how you can use segmentation to build product experiences that users love.

 What customer segmentation strategies can I use?

-- Demographic data: A user’s social data, gender, birthday, language, location, marital status, or income
+- Demographic data: such as gender, age, language, location, marital status, or income

-- Psychographic data: A user’s interests, beliefs, affiliations, or socioeconomic status
+- Psychographic data: about a user’s interests, beliefs, affiliations, or socioeconomic status

-- Firmographic data: Like demographics, but for businesses: age, employee count, revenue, industry, location, and business model (B2B or B2C)
+- Firmographic data: demographic-like data for businesses (e.g., age, employee count, revenue, industry, location, and business model (B2B or B2C))

-- Technographic data: Technologies a company uses, such as CRM, marketing system, or ERP provider
+- Technographic data: what technologies a company uses, such as CRM, marketing system, or ERP provider

 So how does a team decide how to segment its user base?
 Let’s explore how a user segmentation platform like Mixpanel can help.